-Registration is held in the week prior to the first day of instruction.
+On-time registration is held in the week prior to the first day of instruction.
 A Schedule of Classes is published each semester and is available to students prior to registration.
 The college catalog should also be used in planning the program of studies.